ericrenone/Rational-Tree-Learning-Geometry/README.md

 **Empirical validation.** The primary open question is whether the embedding defined by Axioms 1–2 has predictive power beyond structural visualization.
 This requires controlled experiments measuring $S_t$ and $N_t$ across architectures, datasets, and learning rate schedules, with outcomes compared to tree-depth and path-entropy trajectories.

+---

+---

+> **Every learning trajectory is a word.
+Every word is a rational.
+Every rational is a path through hyperbolic space — and now you can read them.**